nkenan/bashQwwq/README.md

-# qwwq
+# qwwq Quick Guide
-This is a small collection of bash-scripts for bash on macOS and Linux: cheatsheets, audio and video surveillance, encryption, mqtt, nodejs-server Main part of qwwq is scriptsLoader.sh - it is the only file you have to provide to the bash.
+A small collection of bash-scripts for macOS and Linux: cheatsheets, audio and video surveillance, encryption, mqtt, nodejs-server Main part of qwwq is scriptsLoader.sh - it is the only file you have to provide to the bash.

 # Installation
-Append following code to your ~/.bashrc:
+Append following code to your ~/.bashrc for scriptsLoader.sh:
 ```
 ### **************************************************************************************
 ## qwwq - https://github.com/nzmTINKER/qwwq